 Well, I don’t know if that’s such a recommendation.
 What’s his name?
 I don’t think he ever told me.
 Hmmm.
 And he’s by himself and he said he’d give us a ride.
 Doesn’t that sound suspicious to you?

 (Note to alert readers who may have picked up a difference in our approaches to the offer of a ride from a stranger: Megs lives on Long Island where people lock their doors all the time.
-I now live in rural North Carolina where people routinely tell their life history to any stranger who will listen.)
+I now live in rural North Carolina where people routinely relate medical histories and daily schedules to any stranger who will take the time to listen.)

 That being said, you also have to understand that Megs and I had never hitchhiked.
 Furthermore, we had both cut our eye teeth on Alfred Hitchcock movies and had since devoured Stephen King and Dean Koontz.
 So we knew all about what to look for in these situations.

 Did he say why he’s alone?
 I think so, but that was before he offered the ride, so I wasn’t really paying attention.
 Something about a wedding and someone getting sick and he wanted to get away.

 Sounds fishy to me.
 For all we know, he could be an axe murderer.
 Nah, I didn’t see an axe in his pocket when he got up.
 Don’t be silly, it’d be in his truck.